morethantesting/morethantesting.github.io/blog/_posts/2018-09-01-joining-a-startup-as-the-first-qa.markdown

 And I'm glad I did, because thanks to this I was able to quickly capture two very important things:

-  1. Status of where we were with QA process and what were the biggest roadblocks.
+  1. The current status of the QA process focused on the biggest bottlenecks.
-  2. What the biggest risks from business perspective were.
+  2. The biggest business risks, potentially affected by tech.

 This was the baseline.
-This was where we started.
-Basing on these two outcomes, I was able to prepare a short-term test plan.
+This was where I started.
+Thanks to this, I was able to prepare a short-term test plan.

 However, the first week wasn't only about that.
 The equally important thing, especially in context of leadership role, was building relationships with the team.

-I talk more about this in the third part about [the first week as QA Lead in a startup]({{ site.baseurl }}/blog/first-week-as-qa-lead-in-a-startup/) where I provided 5 detailed steps on what to do.
+To learn what I did, read about [the first week as QA Lead in a startup]({{ site.baseurl }}/blog/first-week-as-qa-lead-in-a-startup/) where I provided 5 detailed steps that can help you get started.

 ## **Focusing on execution in the first month**